Charles-Zhang-Somewhere/Somewhere/README.md

 15. (deprecated)Never touch physical files directly: to avoid erroenous file errors from programmer's fault..... something like master-slave copy and building a meta layer.... except virtual notes and text files we don't allow direct content modification from our side.... (lesson from MULTITUDE....)
 16. Simple + focused....
 17. No tag shall exist without an item?
 Or maybe we do want to pre-allocate tags
-18. （Experimental） Flat notes/tags and knowledge sub-system: don't assume a context, e.g. "chapter 1" doesn't make sense - how to avoid redundancy? - Indexed knowledge point document Workflow, along with *annotated knowledge points* (must be succint/specific to differentiate from documents, or even wikipedia): extract knowledge at *bit level*.
+18. （Experimental; Feature） Flat notes/tags and knowledge sub-system: don't assume a context, e.g. "chapter 1" doesn't make sense - how to avoid redundancy? - Indexed knowledge point document Workflow, along with *annotated knowledge points* (must be succint/specific to differentiate from documents, or even wikipedia): extract knowledge at *bit level*.
 	* Operators: up, down, filter (scope and scroll details), import (multi line list, assign tags)
 	* Use `\`\`two tilts\`\`` with functional expression for math equations - but devising DSL is a dangerous thing because you risk never having an implementation, so just use LaTex instead.
+19. Reflection on Hierarchical Structure: some might mistakenly think hierarchical structures are thus not useful or even bad - however hierarchical structures are indeed very powerful structures for organizing knowledge for trees are very efficient for searching purpose.
+However the biggest issue as we shall identify here, is trees are good only for relatively static data, e.g. English dictionary with thumb index - the reorganization cost is high - but that's exactly the case for personal data.
+Also it might occur that trees are better to model topological features (e.g. shapes of words or animals) rather than semantically features (which doesn't have solid forms).
+20. Everything: unambiguous, folder and file names can be utilized, not intended for organizing, very specific; XYPlorer: not pure, temporary for work sessions is good, limited capacity due to mechanism (click and drag) - again, only suitable for sessional work not permanent organization.

 ## References